 Internal marketing is something you do internally – on your eCommerce website.
-This can be things like special offers, promotions, coupons, publishing blog posts, popups, etc. And External marketing is something you do outside of your eCommerce website.
+This can include special offers, promotions, coupons, blog posts, popups, etc. And External marketing is something you do outside of your eCommerce website.
 This can be paid advertisements, giveaways, sponsored content, reviews, etc.

-As far as external marketing/promotion goes, you’re typically going to have to make at least some form of investment.
+Regarding external marketing/promotion, you’ll typically have to make at least some form of investment.
 It could be monetary through advertising, but also your time by writing content pieces for publishers or working with influencers.
-In fact, if we look at the marketing report from HubSpot – more than 70% of marketers invest in content marketing.
+If we look at the marketing report from HubSpot – more than 70% of marketers invest in content marketing.

 Of course, content marketing can also be done internally.
 And you should already be doing that, anyway.
-But, another form of marketing optimization is through specific features, which can be implemented through the use of plugins.
+But, another form of marketing optimization is through specific features, which can be implemented using plugins.
 Such features range from bulk discounts, and wishlists, to more intricate approaches like personalized pricing.

 So, this collection of marketing plugins is focused exactly on that.

-Before we get started, I want to clarify that this collection is based on free plugins.
-Sure, some of the solutions listed here do have a “premium” upgrade, but the goal is to list plugins that are free to use, and then if you wish to upgrade – it’s entirely up to you to make that decision.
+Before we start, I want to clarify that this collection is based on free plugins.
+Sure, some of the solutions listed here have a “premium” upgrade, but the goal is to list free plugins, and then if you wish to upgrade – it’s entirely up to you to make that decision.
 Let’s get the ball rolling then.

-There are countless reasons as to why someone would abandon their cart.
-Ultimately, it’s not about monitoring how many carts get abandoned on your store.
-It’s about being able to convert those abandoned carts back into paying customers.
-Which is precisely the idea behind this plugin.
+There are countless reasons why someone would abandon their cart.
+Ultimately, it’s not about monitoring how many carts get abandoned in your store.
+It’s about being able to convert those abandoned carts back into paying customers, which is precisely the idea behind this plugin.

 The plugin works by monitoring checkout pages and storing email information about customers who didn’t complete a purchase.
-Then, the plugin will automatically begin sending follow-up emails (you can customize these) after an interval specified by you.
+Then, the plugin will automatically begin sending follow-up emails (you can customize these) after your specified interval.
 The interval can be as little as 10 minutes or as much as 2 days.
 The goal is to keep the customer interested in the purchase.

-All abandoned cart orders are monitored by the plugin.
+The plugin monitors all abandoned cart orders.
 As such, you’ll have access to a dashboard that shows how many orders have been recovered or lost.
 But also showcase how much revenue the plugin has helped to recover.
 And as I mentioned, each follow-up email can be customized by you to meet your needs.
 For example, if the first few emails don’t convert – you can do one last hail mary email and include a special discount.

 From here, you have the option to start from scratch and build your own template.
-But CartFlows have gone out of their way to provide a few sample templates, too.
-I selected Gutenberg as my preferred builder, so after having imported a demo template – I was able to go back to Flows and access all individual pages: Landing Page, Checkout Page, and Thank You Page.
+But CartFlows have also gone out of its way to provide a few sample templates.
+I selected Gutenberg as my preferred builder, so after importing a demo template, I could go back to Flows and access all individual pages: Landing Page, Checkout Page, and Thank You Page.

 As you can see, accessing the Landing Page template takes you directly to Gutenberg Editor.
 Here you have complete freedom to customize the landing page for your funnel.
-This includes the ability to use external plugins, such as Block plugins for even more customization options.
+This includes using external plugins, such as Block plugins, for even more customization options.

-Consumer Insights report from Think with Google tell us that, “40% of shoppers surveyed think their shopping experience would be better if retailers offered a wishlist where they can save items they’re interested in.”.
+Consumer Insights report from Think with Google tells us that, “40% of shoppers surveyed think their shopping experience would be better if retailers offered a wishlist where they can save items they’re interested in.”.
 And I can say the same from personal experience.
-Whether it’s games, digital products or computer components – I use wishlists to monitor special offers.
+I use wishlists to monitor special offers, whether it’s games, digital products, or computer components.

-The plugin itself doesn’t require any configuration, although it is possible to change its placement, and also customize the text.
-Once you add the plugin to your WooCommerce site, the wishlist will be automatically active and customers can start adding items to their wishlists.
+The plugin itself doesn’t require any configuration, although it is possible to change its placement and customize the text.
+Once you add the plugin to your WooCommerce site, the wishlist will be automatically activated, and customers can start adding items to their wishlists.

-If you would like to send out automated emails whenever a product is back in stock or on a sale, you will need to upgrade.
-Sadly, YITH (developers) do not provide this feature in the free version.
+You will need to upgrade if you would like to send out automated emails whenever a product is back in stock or on sale.
+Sadly, YITH (developers) does not provide this feature in the free version.

-Nobody likes going to the checkout page only to realize that the cost of shipping is nearly as much as the product itself.
-Sure, there are plenty of justifiable cases in which shipping costs should reflect the actual cost of getting the product shipped.
-But for practical purchases, whether it’s apparel or kitchenware – customers tend to expect a discounted shipping rate at the very least.
+Nobody likes going to the checkout page only to realize that the shipping cost is nearly as much as the product itself.
+Sure, there are plenty of justifiable cases in which shipping costs should reflect the cost of getting the product shipped.
+But for practical purchases, whether it’s apparel or kitchenware, customers expect a discounted shipping rate at the very least.

-WooCommerce has a shipping plugin of its own, however their plugin is unable to provide complex conditiational logic to create intricate shipping cost scenarios.
+WooCommerce has a shipping plugin of its own, however, their plugin cannot provide complex conditional logic to create intricate shipping cost scenarios.
 As such, Octolize (100,000+ users) is easily the best choice.
-In fact, both plugins work together really well, and Octolize recommends you get WooCommerce Shipping for additional features.
+Both plugins work together really well, and Octolize recommends you get WooCommerce Shipping for additional features.